coder/code-server/src/node/app/README.md

 - Make changing the display language work.
 - Make it possible for us to load code on the client.
 - Make extensions work in the browser.
+- Make it possible to install extensions of any kind.
 - Fix getting permanently disconnected when you sleep or hibernate for a while.
-- Make it possible to automatically update the binary.
 - Add connection type to web socket query parameters.

 ## Future